 Summer is my favorite time because it’s when we travel the most.
 And I adore traveling.
 This summer we kind of accidentally had a National Parks theme to our adventures.
 I came away with a lot of pictures and some great memories.
-I also came away with three life lessons.
+I also came away learning three life lessons.

 Lesson One: You Never Know How Close You Are to the End